Fundamentals of Western Conservation Leadership

 Location:

-Arbor Day Farm Nestled in Nebraska City, Nebraska, Arbor Day Farm encompasses 260 acres of natural beauty and historical significance.
+Session 3 will be held at Arbor Day Farm.
+Nestled in Nebraska City, Nebraska, Arbor Day Farm encompasses 260 acres of natural beauty and historical significance.
 This national historic treasure is home to Lied Lodge, the one-of-a-kind Tree Adventure, the Apple House Market, and Arbor Lodge State Historical Park.
 The training will be held at Lied Lodge.
 The nearest airports are Omaha (OMA) and Lincoln (LNK), just under one hour from the lodge.

-A limited amount of scholarship funds are available to promote the inclusivity of underrepresented partners.
+A limited amount of scholarship funds are available for training participants with financial barriers.
 For more information, please click here.